ozzieba/aider/prompt_patterns.md

 > I have the following critique of `docs/produce_batch_refactoring_plan.md` ...
 Please address in the following ways...

 > /ask I _COMMAND_ you to give me an implementation with dynamic class generation and no |res,meta| boilerplate

+> wait,reverting your change, that will make everything slower... we should only get metadata when we're about to return a file; we do that in general, should also be for password-protected files

+> hmm, still not caching metadata properly

+> no, it's using gcsfuse, not direct https requests; avfs can do it, we should be able to also

+> let's try making the changes in smaller blocks of code; ok if it doesn't work in between

+> um no, if the test is wrong let's fix the test (I reverted your change)

+> let's simplify the logic a bit here, always escape with backslashes, use hashes just for beginning and termination

+> hmm, that seems to be trying to read the entire 6GB zip just to list the central directory

+> still hanging.... let's use archive.file_names; that should be enough to get a directory hierarchy; then we can retrieve metadata for just the top-level items we'll return from readdir

+> hmm, that ended up being slower than before, how much parallelism are we allowing?

+> let's add a delay before each job in the workflow to avoid contention in the cache; let's make the delay depend on which job number it is

+> but does it work if we do PyClass.new rather than PyClass.call?

 > do we need to do that anywhere else?